martinbee/beyond-531-gql/README.md

 ## Plan

-- use stub or active data for now (in memory)
+- use stub or active data for now (in memory) [X]
+- reorg files [X]
+- look into using schema files instead of .js
 - add mutations that will update user (one rep maxes, week)
 - add mutations that will create workout
 - add mutations that will update workout